possibilities/crud-mysql/README.md

 ### Summary

 When developing small CRUD apps it's useful to have a simple abstraction over database operations.
-This library provides a minimal viable interface over mysq database tables.
+This library provides a minimal viable interface over mysql, manages a connection pool, and transaction management.

 ### Usage

 #### Setup

 ```
-import configureDatabase from 'crud-mysql'
+import configureMysql from 'crud-mysql'

 const mysqlConfig = {
   user: 'test',